B0YK4/ctf-for-fun/cybertalents/liveCTFs/Rokai/README.md

 * [apk studio](https://github.com/vaibhavpandeyvpz/apkstudio)
 * [android studio](https://developer.android.com/studio/)

-i tried to reverse the app firt from the smali output i get from apktool but it not the better way for a noob like me. then i tried abother way, i converted apk to jar to see what code does easily
+i tried to reverse the app firt from the smali output that i get from apktool but it not the better way for a noob like me. then i tried another way, i converted the apk to jar to see what the code does easily

 ```sh
 $ d2j-dex2jar -f Rokai492084659892759472878.apk
 ```

-then i opend the jar file with java decompiler **JD-GUI**
+then i opened the jar file with java decompiler **JD-GUI**

 here's the content of the MainActivity: